-From the 2016 to 2018 academic years, the pilot version of the unit has been delivered across several secondary schools around Leicestershire and, with just one class set of equipment, has reached over 2500 pupils from KS3 to FE, mainstream to SEN. The feedback has been positive from pupils and teachers alike.
+From the 2016 to 2018 academic years, the pilot version of the unit was delivered across secondary schools around Leicestershire and with just one class set of equipment has reached over 2500 pupils from KS3 to FE, mainstream to SEN. The feedback has been positive from pupils and teachers alike.
 Please see below for some quotes.

 Tim Clay (Head of Performing Arts at St Martin's Catholic Voluntary Academy) said: